masak/strangelyconsistent-blog-posts/june-28-2011-roles.markdown

 author: Carl Mäsak
 created: 2011-07-06T00:18:11+02:00
 ---
-Having learned how to create classes, we might go on to create them to our hearts content:
+Having learned how to create classes, we might go on to create them to our hearts' content:

     class Hammer {
         method hammer($stuff) {